 Unlike in English, nouns in Spanish accept the grammatical property of gender, a concept that may confuse native English writers.
 I have searched for a reliable source that explains why nouns have gender in Spanish and have not found one yet, but I gather gender was used not only to reflect the sexuality of humans and animals but also to clarify.
-But this philosophical discussion strays us from this article’s subject.
-Regarding the concepts of sexuality and clarity, consider the following example.
+But this philosophical discussion strays us from the concept of gender, which must be absorbed first to then understand the rules of nominal agreement.
+Regarding the ideas about sexuality and clarity, consider the following example.

 What is named in English using three words is named in Spanish using only two words.
 It is true that some nouns in English only refer to the feminine sex, but in Spanish, all nouns express gender, which is not the same as sex.
 The concept of gender pertains only to words while that of sex considers the sexuality of the being it refers to.
 All nouns and some pronouns are classified by gender as either masculine or feminine; nouns designating sexed beings (persons, animals, and some plants) are further categorized into four classes.